lasselukkari/StockPriceFetcher/README.md

 # StockPriceFetcher
-Fetch stock price by symbol using ESP8266.
+Fetch stock price by symbol and exchange using ESP8266.

 The price is requested using financialmodelingprep.com free API.